belle2/basf2/online_book/prerequisites/ssh.rst

 Now you can already connect to a server but if your username or the server name is long you will have to type all of this every time you connect.
-Luckily we can automate this using the SSH configuration file in ``.ssh/config`` in your home directory.
+Luckily we can automate this using the SSH configuration file ``.ssh/config`` in your home directory.
 Usually this file doesn't exist but you can simply create an empty file with that name.